tenkabuto/aphorisms/manuscript/chapter1.md

 W> is not
 W>
 W> to know what ought.

+> Few lose sleep wondering if someone else is wrong.

 ## To Whom the Person in the Mirror Laughs At
 > No person is more deserving of mockery than one who cannot laugh at themselves.